 By definition, the owners of an LLC are known as members.
-As such, a Single Member LLC simply refers to an LLC that has a single owner or member.
+As such, a Single Member LLC (SMLLC) simply refers to an LLC that has a single owner or member.
 SMLLCs tend to have a poor reputation, as judges in several states take a poor view of them.
 Judges have a higher chance of ruling negatively against SMLLCs and making the owner personally responsible for the LLC's debts.
 Judges commonly declare that the person and company are the same.
-This gives the owner personal liability for company debts.
-Find out more about forming a Colorado LLC, registered a Colorado business and our registered agent services.
+This gives the owner personal liability for company debts, which makes the outcome similar to that of a sole-proprietorship.

 The most common group to use a Single Member LLC is a small business owner or a holding company.
 A small business owner could get around the issues of an SMLLC by selling or gifting 5 percent of the company to someone they know and trust.
 Generally, this is the threshold viewed as large enough to provide the benefits of an LLC with more than one member.

 The operating agreement for an LLC is the contract between the members.
-You do still need one even when there is just one member.
+Though not required, you should still have one even when there is just one member.
 The most important reason is estate planning.
 This prevents the company from being probated in a situation where you pass away and do not have a plan.
 Probate will eliminate effective management of the business, which will kill most small businesses.
 To avoid problems, our firm’s operating agreements include provisions for transfer upon death.
-This way, you can choose a beneficiary, so the company has no trust requirement.
-That, in turn, lets it pass probate.
+This way, you can choose a beneficiary, and avoid the business interruption caused by probate.
+That, in turn, lets it bypass probate.

 In addition, many banks require operating agreements, even for Single Member LLCs.
 These operating agreements are also helpful as a way to demonstrate ownership.
 They can additionally help in situations with a manager.
 An example would be if you buy real estate then hire a manager for property operations and open a bank account.
 In this situation, the operating agreement will outline actions the manager is allowed to take.

-With the IRS, the default status is called a disregarded entity.
-That is a pass-through taxation type that prevents the double taxation you would deal with as a corporation and allows the owners to pay taxes on their share of profits based on their personal tax situation.
+With the IRS, the default status of an LLC is called a disregarded entity.
+With a disregarded entity, pass-through taxation occurs.
+This prevents the double taxation you would deal with as a corporation and allows the owners to pay taxes on their share of profits based on their personal tax situation.

 Single Member LLCs can change their classification to c-corp, s-corp, or partnership taxation.
-Because of this type of tax flexibility, it is simpler to worth with a limited liability company than a corporation.
+Because of this tax flexibility, it is simpler to start with a limited liability company as opposed to a corporation.
 You should work with your accountant to determine if one of the various classifications is better for you.
-The related information does not get sent to the Colorado Secretary of State.
 You must notify the IRS of classification changes within 75 days of receiving the EIN.
 This is done on form 2553.

 SMLLCs have an unfortunate reputation due to how many states treat them.
-Luckily, Colorado stands out from the crowd and is more welcoming of small businesses.
+Luckily, Colorado stands out from the crowd and is more welcoming of SMLLC businesses.
 Even so, you must observe all corporate formalities.
 You cannot ignore best practices just because you are the only member of an LLC.
 It's important to obey formalities if you intend on enjoying the benefits of registering a business in Colorado.
 Even then, you will need to remain compliant.
 That means making sure you obtain the proper business licenses, properly file your articles of organization, and obtain an EIN.
 If you need help deciding on whether a single member LLC is the right choice, schedule a consultation with our attorneys through the contact link on our website.Order Now